rkaczorek/gpspanel/README.md

 WantedBy=multi-user.target
 ```

-The above service files assumes you copied the gpspanel directory to [directory] - replace **directory** with real path to gpspanel to on your system.
-The user is also specified as **astroberry** and must be changed to your username.
+The above service files assumes you copied the gpspanel directory to **DIRECTORY** - replace **DIRECTORY** with real path to gpspanel on your system.

 Copy the gpspanel.service file to **/etc/systemd/system**: